hadjShell/ReactLearningJourney/note.md

 * Built-in components only support browser event names

-* Custom components can have custom handler `prop` name
+* Custom components can have custom handler name

 * Event handlers receive an **event object** as their only argument.
 By convention, it’s usually called `e`